alexwlchan/alexwlchan.net/src/_articles/2021/2021-07-05-listing-deleted-secrets.md

 ---
-layout: post
+layout: article
 date: 2021-07-05 11:46:23 +00:00
 title: Listing deleted secrets in AWS Secrets Manager with boto3 and the AWS CLI
 summary: Diving into the internals of the AWS SDK to find deleted secrets.
-tags:
-  - python
+topics:
-  - aws
+  - AWS
-  - aws:aws-secrets-manager
+  - Python
 colors:
   index_light: "#00A000"
   index_dark:  "#61ff61"
-old_syntax_highlighting: true
 ---

 If you delete a secret from AWS Secrets Manager, it isn't deleted immediately -- instead, it gets scheduled for deletion.